-At Moss Vale High School, Year 9 English classes are formed on the basis of achievement in Stage 4 English, Years 7 and 8.
+At Moss Vale High School, Year 9 English classes are formed based on achievement in Stage 4 English, Years 7 and 8.
 Involvement in and commitment to class work are essential ingredients of success in English.
 Both classwork and assessments are used to assist teachers to place students in appropriate classes.
 Assessments and class work focus clearly on specific outcomes.
-Students may be moved between classes throughout the year depending on their achievement.

-'Language shapes our understanding of ourselves and our world, and is the primary means by which we relate to others.
+Language shapes our understanding of ourselves and our world and is the primary means by which we relate to others.
 In Years 7 to 10, English is the study and use of the English language in its various textual forms.
 These encompass spoken, written and visual texts of varying complexity through which meaning is shaped, conveyed, interpreted and reflected.

 In acknowledgement of its role as the national language, English is the mandatory subject in the NSW curriculum.
 Skills, knowledge and understanding acquired in English are central to the learning and development of students in NSW.
 Developing proficiency in English enables students to take their place as confident communicators, critical and imaginative thinkers, lifelong learners and active participants in Australian society.
-It supports the development and expression of a system of personal values based on students' understanding of moral, ethical spiritual matters and gives expression to their hopes and ideals.' http://syllabus.nesa.nsw.edu.au/english/english-k10/rationale/
+It supports the development and expression of a system of personal values based on students' understanding of moral, ethical and spiritual matters and gives expression to their hopes and ideals.' http://syllabus.nesa.nsw.edu.au/english/english-k10/rationale/

-English programs from Years 7 - 10 follow a scope and sequence that aims to build skills and knowledge while providing challenges that assist students in achieving some or all of the set outcomes.
+English programs from Years 7 - 10 follow a scope and sequence that aims to build skills and knowledge while providing challenges that assist students in achieving some or all the set outcomes.
 We encourage students to be active learners and to strive for their best.
 Diligence and sustained effort are key requirements for students throughout this course.